-There is a growing societal need to address the increasing prevalence of behavioral health issues, such as obesity, alcohol or drug use, and general lack of treatment adherence for a variety of health problems.
-The statistics-worldwide and in the U.S.-are daunting.
-Excessive alcohol use is the third leading preventable cause of death in the United States [National Center for Chronic Prevention and Health Promotion 2011] (with 79,000 death annually) and is responsible for a wide range of health and social problems (e.g., risky sexual behavior, domestic violence, loss of job).
-Alcoholism is estimated to affect 10-20% of U.S. males and 5-10% of females sometime in their lifetimes.
+United States [National Center for Chronic Prevention and Health Promotion 2011] (with 79,000 death annually), and is responsible for a wide range of health and social problems (e.g. risky sexual behavior, domestic violence, loss of job).
+Alcoholism is estimated to affect 10-20% of US males, and 5-10% females sometime in their lifetimes.
 Similar risks exist with other forms of substance abuse.
-In 2010, the World Health Organization (WHO) reported that obesity worldwide has more than doubled since 1980.
-In 2011, 1.5 billion adults in the world were overweight, of which 500 million were obese, and 43 million children under the age of five were overweight [WHO 2011].
-In the U.S. alone, obesity affects 33.8% of adults, 17% (or 12.5 million) of children and teens, and has tripled in one generation.
-These behavioral issues place people at risk of serious diseases, for example, obesity can lead to diabetes, alcoholism to cirrhosis, physical inactivity to heart disease.
+In 2010, the World Health Organization (WHO) reported that obesity - worldwide - has more than doubled since 1980.
+In 2011, 1.5 billion adults in the world were overweight, of which 500 million were obese, and 43 million children under the age of five were overweight [WHO World Health Organization 2011].
+In the USA alone, obesity affects 33.8% of adults, 17% (or 12.5 million) of children and teens, and obesity has tripled in one generation.
+These behavioral issues place people at risk of serious diseases, e.g. obesity can lead to diabetes, alcoholism to cirrhosis, physical inactivity to heart disease.

-On the positive side though, these behavioral health issues (and associated possible diseases) can often be prevented with relatively simple lifestyle changes, such as loosing weight with a diet and/or physical exercise or learning how to reduce alcohol consumption.
-Medicine has therefore started to move towards finding ways of preventively promoting wellness rather than solely treating already established illness.
-In order to address this new focus on well-being, health promotion interventions aimed at helping people change lifestyle have been designed and deployed successfully in the past few years.
+On the positive side though, these behavioral health issues (and associated possible diseases) can often be prevented with relatively simple lifestyle changes such as loosing weight with a diet and/or physical exercise, learning how to reduce alcohol consumption.
+Medicine has therefore started to move toward finding ways of preventively promoting wellness rather than solely treating already established illness.
+In order to address this new focus on wellbeing, health promotion interventions aimed at helping people to change lifestyle have been designed and deployed successfully in the past few years.

-Evidence-based patient-centered brief motivational interviewing (BMI) interventions have been found particularly effective in helping people find intrinsic motivation to change problem behavior (e.g., excessive drinking, overeating) after short counseling sessions, and to maintain healthy lifestyles over the long term [Dunn et al. 2001; Emmons and Rollnick 2001].
-A methodological review of clinical trials of 361 treatments showed that out of 87 treatment methods, the top two ranked treatment styles were (1) brief interventions and (2) motivational enhancement therapies [Miller and Rollnick 2002].
-It is reported that five minutes of advice and discussion about behavioral problems (e.g., alcohol or drug use) following a screening can be as effective as more extended counseling and that a single session can be as effective as multiple sessions [Babor and Grant 1992].
+Evidence-based patient-centered Brief Motivational Interviewing (BMI) interventions have been found particularly effective in helping people find intrinsic motivation to change problem behavior (e.g. excessive drinking, overeating) after short counseling sessions, and to maintain healthy lifestyles over the long-term [Emmons and Rollnick 2001; Dunn et al. 2001].
+A methodological review of clinical trials of 361 treatments showed that out of 87 treatment methods, the top two ranked treatment styles were: 1) Brief Interventions and 2) Motivational enhancement therapies [Miller and Rollnick 2002].
+It is reported that 5 minutes of advice and discussion about behavioral problems (e.g., alcohol or drug use) following a screening can be as effective as more extended counseling, and that a single session can be as effective as multiple sessions [Babor and Grant 1992].

 Lack of locally available personnel well-trained in BMI, however, often limits access to successful interventions for people in need.
 Yet, the current epidemic nature of these problems calls for drastic measures to rapidly increase access to effective behavior change interventions for diverse populations.
-To fill this accessibility gap, evidence has accumulated about the general efficacy of computer-based interventions (CBIs) [Bewick et al. 2008; Cunningham et al. 1999; Hester and Delaney 1997; Portnoy et al. 2008; Skinner 1994].
+To fill this accessibility gap, evidence has accumulated about the general efficacy of Computer-Based Interventions (CBIs) [Hester, R.K., & Delaney 1997; Bewick et al. 2008; Skinner 1994; Cunningham, J.A., Humphreys, K., & Koski-Jannes 1999; Portnoy et al. 2008].

-The success of CBIs, however, critically relies on insuring engagement and retention of CBI users so that they remain motivated to use these systems and come back to use them over the long term, as necessary (e.g., for booster sessions, follow-ups, lifestyle maintenance sessions).
-Whereas current BMI interventions delivered by computers have been found effective, high drop-out rates due to their users' low level of engagement during the interaction limit their long-term adoption and potential impact [Portnoy et al. 2008; Vernon 2010].
+The success of CBIs, however, critically relies on insuring engagement and retention of CBI users so that they remain motivated to use these systems and come back to use them over the long term as necessary (e.g. for booster sessions, follow-ups, lifestyle maintenance sessions).
+Whereas current BMI interventions delivered by computers have been found effective, high drop-out rates due to their users' low level of engagement during the interaction, limit their long-term adoption and potential impact [Portnoy et al. 2008; Vernon 2010].